cyoon1729/cyoon1729/README.md

 **I am looking for software engineering opportunities for Fall 2022.** I also do research at Columbia University, where I’ve been building software systems for debugging behavior of data-points in large-scale ML training.

-Here's are some courses I've taken while at Columbia:
+Here are some courses I've taken while at Columbia:
 | | | |
 | --- | --- | --- |
 | Operating Systems | Database Systems | Parallel Functional Programming  |